elwazanmoamen95/Group_9/Game-engine-doc.md

 12. **Main Loop**
     - `run()`: The main loop that operates while the ROS node is active (`rospy.is_shutdown()` is `False`).
 Checks if the game has started and continuously verifies if game-ending conditions are met.
 Runs at the rate of 10 Hz.

+## How to play
+First, you need to activate the game engine node using the command `rosrun turtle_battle game_engine.py`.
+This should open the simulation window and remove the default turtle.
+After that, other players can join by using the command `rosrun turtle_battle turtle_controller.py`, and all turtles will respawn in the same location.
+This location serves as the lobby, where players will gather before the match begins.
+Each player should go separate ways on the map before starting the match.
+(Note: players in the lobby before the match starts will not be able to attack each other.)

+Once everyone is ready, you can start the match using the `/start_game` service.
+After the game has started, no more players will be able to join, as the game will already be in progress.